steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         'store' Notes
             The users folder is used to hold the user file system.
             When SQLite is configured, the database file is stored in store/<environment>/database.
-            Also, the database folder is used to transfer the SQLServer seed database to the Docker database container during a build.

 #### Jupyter
     Notebook confguration